-Students who love books and dream of working with rare texts and special collections should consider a career in library science.
 Earning a master’s in library science online is the first step toward landing a fulfilling position in a museum, school, library, or private collection.
-Professionals with a graduate degree qualify for high-level roles in numerous careers, many of which are experiencing growth.
+If you love books and dream of working with rare texts or special collections, then you should consider a career in library science.
+Professionals with a graduate degree qualify for high–level roles in numerous careers, many of which are experiencing growth.
 As organizations increasingly turn to digital forms of information organization and cataloguing, demand for library science professionals continues to expand.
 The Bureau of Labor Statistics (BLS) projects that employment for archivists will grow 14% in the coming decade, nearly double the average rate for all occupations.

 Online Master’s in Library Information Science Degree Program Ranking Guidelines